Sustainability due diligence training: From compliance to good practice

 Session 9: Complaints, grievance, remediation

-This session will explore the due diligence requirements on complaints procedure and notification mechanisms.
+This session will explore the due diligence requirements on complaints procedure and notification mechanisms, as well as effectiveness of grievance mechanisms.
 What is remedy in case of human rights harm, and in situations of environmental impacts?

 Session 10: Upstream and Downstream: good practice